pushprajgit0906/NaukariSuite/README.md

 # NaukariSuite
 Naukari Automation Suite

-Date 10 June - Going to Push the Project first time in GitHub
+Date 10 June - Going to Push the Project first time in GitHub.